-Less than Significant Impact.
 The proposal will not conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan.
 The proposed project will not substantially degrade water quality.
-No construction is being proposed; any future construction activities resulting in a land disturbance of greater than one acre must be permitted by Central Valley Regional Water Quality Control Board.
+No source of pollution affecting water quality would be generated with approval of this project.
+Construction activities resulting in a land disturbance of greater than one acre must be permitted by Central Valley Regional Water Quality Control Board (Mitigation Measures H & WQ 1.

 The proposed project would not substantially decrease groundwater supplies or interfere with groundwater recharge as no significant increases in groundwater use are planned.